 And during my morning and evening commute, I started seeing my bus acquaintance more often.
 We’d talk, we’d joke around and we gradually became friends.
 I also happened to think he was cute.

 With the Holiday season approaching, my work hosted a glamorous Christmas party at the end of this month.
 I asked my bus acquaintance if he wanted to be my date, and he said yes.
 He’s fun to be around.
-He makes me laugh and I feel comfortable being myself around him.
+He makes me laugh and I feel safe and comfortable being myself around him.
 He’s also an incredible kisser.

 Even though I took slow, and careful steps in starting a new relationship, there was something about my bus acquaintance that made me feel like opening up my heart again would be worth it.
 It scared me so much, but not as much as it excited me.
 This was the month we made it official.
 It felt nice having a “boyfriend” again.
 It felt nice giving love another try with someone who made it so easy.

 My best friend who I traveled to Turkey earlier this year got engaged and she was in town for the Holidays.
 She asked me to be her Maid of Honour.
 I was ecstatic.

 As the end of 2014 approached, I stopped to take it all in.
 I remembered how I felt exactly a year ago and compared it to how I felt now.
 The contrast amazed me.
 I felt like a completely different person.
 I truly had a new heart and a new mind.